 “Unfortunately, the results confirm you are suffering from Parkinson’s Disease” is a phrase etched into the minds of nearly all Parkinson’s patients.
-Once the initial shock passes, most people’s response is to consider the worse case scenario and think, “How long do I have left?”.
+Once the initial shock passes, most people assume the worse case scenario and think, “How long do I have left?”.
 Fortunately, with appropriate treatment, Parkinson’s disease prognosis is not as bleak as people first imagine.

-Parkinson’s is typically a condition that deteriorates over time with involuntary movements becoming progressively problematic.
+Parkinson’s is typically a condition whose symptoms deteriorate over time with involuntary movements becoming progressively problematic.
 However, it is not fatal in itself and with appropriate treatment and care, the majority of patients will usually have a normal life span with a reasonable quality of life.
 For example, some research has indicated the following interesting results:

 – compared to a person of same age without Parkinson’s

-Mortality associated with Parkinson’s disease is usually termed co-mortality as it results not directly from the condition itself but from secondary complications.
-These are usually associated with motor related issues and reduced activity, or deteriorating involuntary movements and a lack of postural control.
+Mortality associated with Parkinson’s disease is usually termed co-mortality, as it results not directly from the condition itself but from secondary complications.
+Parkinson’s co-mortality is usually associated with motor related issues and reduced activity, or deteriorating involuntary movements and a lack of postural control.
 For example:

 - Ulceration/bed sores/pressure sores leading to septicemia.